ibrahim-59/wallet_app/README.md

  2) All Activites Screen: This screen allows users to view their expenditure for a specific date.
 It shows the date, time, activity type, and amount spent or added

  3) Money Adjustment Screen: This screen is used to adjust the user's wallet balance.
 Users can enter the amount they want to add or remove and a description for their activity.
 Once the transaction is completed, the updated balance will be displayed on the Dashboard

+ 4) Also , You can also edit or delete the operation by right or left

 <img src="https://github.com/ibrahim-59/wallet_app/assets/116106936/5f02b53e-eabe-48df-bdff-3ab31f1fa728" >